-The annual percentage rate (or APR) is the amount of interest on your total loan amount that you'll pay annually (averaged over the full term of the loan).
-A lower APR could translate to lower monthly payments.
+The annual percentage rate (APR) is the amount of interest on your total mortgage loan amount that you'll pay annually (averaged over the full term of the loan).
+A lower APR could translate to lower monthly mortgage payments.
 (You'll see APRs alongside interest rates in today's mortgage rates.)

-In many cases, it makes the most sense to choose a mortgage loan with a lower APR.
+In many cases, it’s best to choose a mortgage loan with the lowest APR.
 However, sometimes a loan offer with a lower APR may require you to pay mortgage points or other fees.
-If you'd rather use that money toward a down payment or to buy appliances and furniture for your new home, you might choose a loan with a slightly higher APR that doesn't have mortgage points or other fees.
+You may prefer to use that money toward a down payment or to buy appliances and furniture for your new home.
+If so, you might consider a loan with a slightly higher APR that doesn't have mortgage points or other fees.
 Contact a U.S. Bank mortgage loan officer for help determining the best mortgage loan for your specific needs.

-While the APR makes it easier to compare mortgage offers, you'll want to weigh all of the factors involved in getting a mortgage loan.
+While the APR makes it easier to compare mortgage offers, there are many factors to consider when getting a mortgage loan.
 These include the size of your down payment, closing costs and money you'll need to set aside to furnish and maintain your home.
 The mortgage rate and payment calculator is a good place to start.

 When looking at APR vs. interest rate, at its simplest, the interest rate reflects the current cost of borrowing expressed as a percentage rate.
 The interest rate does not reflect fees or any other charges you may need to pay for the loan.
-The APR, also expressed as a percentage rate, provides a more complete picture by taking the interest rate as a starting point and accounting for lender fees required to finance the mortgage loan.
+The APR, also expressed as a percentage rate, provides a more complete picture by taking the interest rate as a starting point and accounting for lender fees and other charges required to finance the mortgage loan.

 Quickly get a free, no-credit-hitting estimate of how much you could borrow.

 Learn how to maximize your credit score.